Do We Really Need SFT? Prompt-as-Policy over Knowledge Graphs for Cold-start Next POI Recommendation: Conclusion

 \section{Conclusion}

-In this work, we revisited the necessity of supervised fine-tuning (SFT) for large language model–based next point-of-interest (POI) recommendation under cold-start conditions.
-We proposed \textbf{Prompt-as-Policy}, a reinforcement-guided prompting framework that dynamically constructs evidence-based prompts over knowledge graphs.
-Unlike static prompting or fine-tuned models, our method keeps the LLM frozen as a reasoning engine and instead learns a contextual bandit policy that adaptively determines which evidences to include, how many to retain, and how to organize them within prompts.
-Extensive experiments on three real-world Foursquare datasets demonstrated that Prompt-as-Policy consistently outperforms both SFT-based and static-prompt baselines, particularly in cold-start scenarios.
+In this work, we revisit the necessity of SFT for LLM-based next POI recommendation under cold-start conditions.
+We propose Prompt-as-Policy, a reinforcement-guided prompting framework that dynamically constructs evidence-based prompts over knowledge graphs.
+Unlike static prompting or fine-tuned models, our method keeps the LLM frozen as a reasoning engine and instead learns a contextual bandit policy that adaptively decides which evidences to include, how many to retain, and how to organize them within prompts.
+Extensive experiments on three real-world Foursquare datasets show that Prompt-as-Policy consistently outperforms both SFT-based and static-prompt baselines, particularly in cold-start scenarios.
 Moreover, comparable results between LLMs variants confirm that the performance gain primarily stems from the learned prompt policy rather than differences in the LLMs.

-For future work, we plan to enhance the interpretability of the proposed framework by developing more transparent prompt policies.
-Another promising direction is to extend the Prompt-as-Policy paradigm beyond next POI recommendation to broader reasoning-driven tasks, such as conversational recommendation, sequential decision-making, where adaptive prompt optimization can further improve reasoning stability and real-world applicability.
+For future work, we plan to extend the Prompt-as-Policy paradigm beyond next POI recommendation to broader reasoning driven tasks, such as conversational recommendation, where policy-guided prompt optimization can further improve reasoning stability.